jamesdoh0109/react-pagination/README.md

 # react-pagination
-A light-weight library for pagination for react-based applications
+A light-weight, reusable component library for pagination for react-based applications